Seaton Sluice: The bottleworks

 The bottles were carried to London on 'bottle sloops', slightly smaller than collier brigs, about 50 ft long.
 A distinctive feature was that the main mast could be lowered, allowing them to pass under the arches of old London Bridge.
 A bottle sloop would make one round trip to London per month, as did the collier brigs.
 Bottles were also exported to Europe.

 The bottleworks were so large that they contained a market place, a brewery, a granary, a brickyard, a chapel, shops, public houses and a quarry.
 The workers lived in stone-built houses in several streets around the bottleworks.
-In 1768 a shipyard was established.
+In 1768 a shipyard was established which mostly built bottle sloops.
+It closed in 1810.
 Competition from other glass-making centres led to a decline in orders and the bottleworks closed in 1872.
 The last bottles to leave were on the 'Unity of Boston', bound for the Channel Islands.
-A few years later, in 1896, the cone-shaped furnaces were demolished and replaced by houses.
+A few years later, in 1897, the cone-shaped furnaces were demolished and replaced by houses.
 Nowadays there is hardly any trace of the original bottleworks.

 Decline of the coal trade

 Even with the harbour improvements made by the Delaval family, the harbour was still limited in the size of ships that it could handle.
 Meanwhile, competing ports such as Blyth, to the north, and the Tyne to the south spent money improving the dock facilities.
-The new Northumberland Dock on the Tyne was completed in 1857.
+The new Northumberland Dock on the Tyne, a 55 acre site, was completed in 1857.
 Seaton Sluice found it difficult to compete with these larger facilities.

 A further blow to the coal trade from Seaton Sluice was the Hartley Colliery Disaster that occurred at the Hester Pit in the village of New Hartley, about 2 mi west of Seaton Sluice.
 The Hester Pit was the main source of local coal.
 However, in 1862, the beam of the pumping engine broke and fell down the only mineshaft, blocking it and trapping the miners underground.
 In all, 204 men and boys perished, in some cases several from the same family.
 The disaster led to the legal requirement in future mines, that there should always be two shafts.
 The loss of production from the Hester Pit spelled the end of the coal trade from Seaton Sluice and it became a quiet backwater.
+There is a memorial obelisk to the 204 men and boys who died in the graveyard of St Alban’s Church in the nearby village of Earsdon.

-An attempt in the early part of the 20th century to develop the village as a tourist resort failed because a railway line, intended to lead north up the coast from Whitley Bay, was partly constructed but then abandoned as the First World War intervened.
+An attempt in the early part of the 20th century to develop Seaton Sluice as a tourist resort failed because a railway line, intended to lead north up the coast from Whitley Bay, was partly constructed but then abandoned as the First World War intervened.
 The remains of railway bridges and embankments can still be seen to the west of St Mary's Island.